hsghori/CS-Notes/high-performance-computer-architecture.md

 MISD           | N                  | 1            | Stream processor (not used)
 MIMD           | N                  | N            | Multiprocessor

-Most modern processors today are __MIMD__ in the flyn taxonomy.
+Most modern processors today are __MIMD__ in the Flynn taxonomy.

 When designing multiprocessors there are some different design patterns.

-__Centralized shared memory__ processors are processors that have seperate processors but share a single main memory and central IO hus.
+__Centralized shared memory__ processors are processors that have separate processors but share a single main memory and central IO hus.
 Most modern multiprocessors today follow this pattern.
 This is also called __unified memory access time__ (UMA) or __symetric multiprocessing__ (SMP).

 SMP processors suffer from a need to have a large, slow, main memory module.
-Additionaly, misses from the cores will result in low memory bandwidth.
+Additionally, misses from the cores will result in low memory bandwidth.
 With enough memory accesses, the memory bandwidth will become so bad that the processor annot benefit from the multiple cores (since all the cores will have to wait on one memory mordule).
 Because of these problems, SMP only works well for small machines (ie machines with less than 16 cores).